 5. American Express Platinum Edge Card

-Also among the ranks but without the four-figure annual fee: the American Express Platinum Edge Card, tempting with no annual fee at all in the first year ($195 thereafter) and 1 Asia Mile per dollar spent on the bulk of transactions, uncapped.
+Also among the ranks but without the four-figure annual fee: the American Express Platinum Edge Card, tempting with a $195 annual fee and 1 Asia Mile per dollar spent on the bulk of transactions, uncapped.

 That’s boosted to 3 Asia Miles per dollar spent at major Australian supermarkets and 2 Asia Miles per dollar spent at major petrol stations – also uncapped, and delivered as Membership Rewards Ascent points which convert to Asia Miles on a 1:1 rate.
 Predictably, insurance, government and utility payments earn a lower 0.5 Asia Miles per dollar spent.